Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 • Commingling client funds with operating funds: Even temporary mixing creates exposure.
 Intent doesn’t matter under bar rules—the violation is the mixing itself.

-• Delaying reconciliation until month-end: Infrequent reconciliation allows errors to compound.
-Finding the root cause becomes harder as time passes and transactions accumulate.
+• Delaying reconciliation until month-end: Skipping regular reconciliation lets errors compound.
+Monthly reconciliation is the minimum, and waiting longer makes the root cause harder to find as transactions pile up.

 • Ignoring small discrepancies: Small unexplained differences often signal larger systemic problems.
 A $50 discrepancy today can indicate a process failure that creates a $50,000 problem later.

-• Inadequate record keeping: Gaps in documentation create both compliance and tax risk during audits.
+• Inadequate record keeping: Gaps in documentation create both compliance and tax risk during audits and leave firms exposed during random audits.
 What you can’t prove, you can’t defend.

-• Overlooking bank fees and interest allocations: Bank fees charged to IOLTA accounts and interest credits affect your balances and require proper recording.
+• Overlooking bank fees and interest allocations: Bank fees charged to IOLTA accounts and interest credits affect your balances and require proper recording so the trust bank account stays accurate and client trust is protected.

 Best Practices for Law Firm Trust Account Controls

 • Establish a weekly reconciliation schedule: Weekly reconciliation catches issues before they escalate.
-Monthly is the minimum requirement in most states, but weekly is the standard for firms serious about risk management.
+Monthly is the minimum requirement in most states to stay compliant, but weekly is the standard for firms serious about risk management.

 • Implement dual authorization for disbursements: Requiring two approvals for trust disbursements above a certain threshold adds a critical control layer that prevents both errors and fraud.

-• Use legal-specific trust accounting software: Generic accounting software lacks trust-specific features like three-way reconciliation and per-client ledger tracking.
-Legal-specific platforms build these controls into the workflow.
+• Use legal accounting software: Generic accounting software lacks trust-specific features like three-way reconciliation and per-client ledger tracking.
+Legal accounting software helps with managing trust accounts by building these controls into the workflow.

 • Create written standard operating procedures: Document every trust-related process so procedures don’t live only in one person’s head.
-Written procedures also make training new staff faster and more consistent.
+Written procedures also make training new staff faster and more consistent while improving operational efficiency.

 • Conduct quarterly internal audits: Self-audits identify issues before the state bar does.
-Finding and fixing problems internally is always better than having a regulator find them for you.
+Finding and fixing problems internally is always better than having a regulator find them for you, especially when firms need to meet state bar associations rules and broader professional conduct requirements.

 Why Law Firms Need CFO Oversight for Trust Accounting

-Trust accounting isn’t just a bookkeeping task—it’s a financial and tax risk control that benefits from strategic oversight.
+Trust accounting isn’t just a bookkeeping task—it’s part of the legal services a firm delivers and a core expression of its fiduciary duty to safeguard client property and properly manage trust funds.
 A CFO-level perspective connects trust compliance to cash flow forecasting, tax planning, partner distributions, and firm valuation.

 Think of it this way: the managing partner is the captain of the ship, deciding where the firm is headed.
 The CFO serves as the navigator, charting the course, watching for obstacles, and measuring whether the firm is on track.
 Trust accounting is one of those potential obstacles—an area where problems can sink a firm if no one is watching the instruments.